Robinlovelace/open-gat/README.md

-time-consuming process of ‘context switching’; (2) prevents reproducibility, requiring installation and management of geographic and non-geographic tools; and (3) hides vital geographic components in transport plans, with adverse consequences for inteventions that can benefit from being placed where they are most needed.
+time-consuming process of ‘context switching’; (2) prevents reproducibility, requiring installation and management of geographic and non-geographic tools; and (3) hides vital geographic components in transport plans, with adverse consequences for interventions that can benefit from being placed where they are most needed.
 These premises are described in the wider context of transport planning research and the landscape of transport planning software, which is dominated by